 Lokanata: lord of the world.
 One of the common names for Avalokiteshvara.

 Lokeshvara: lord of the world.
 One of the common names for Avalokiteshvara.

 Mahakarunika: great compassionate one.
 One of the common names for Lokeshvara.

 Mani Kabum Text: an early Tibetan Buddhist text believed to be loosely based on the Karandavyuha Sutra and various commentaries by King Songtsen Gampo.

-Mani Mantra: the mantra of Chaturbhuja Lokeshvara originating in the Karandavyuha Sutra.
+Mani Mantra: the six syllable mantra of Chaturbhuja Lokeshvara originating in the Karandavyuha Sutra.

 Manidharin: the male retinue figure seated on the proper right of Lokeshvara that accompanies the Chaturbhuja Three Deity composition as described in the Karandavyuha Sutra.

 Mantra: meaning 'mind' 'to protect' is a short series of syllables embodying the essence of the speech of a deity.
 It also means that the mantra is the deity in the form of sound.
 Related to bija and dharani.

 'Mar Tri' Instruction: the general name for the seven or more popular Lokeshvara instruction traditions of Tibet.

 Mitra Yogin: an Indian yogi who visited Tibet and popularised various forms of Lokeshvara.